 MAJOR (FATHER) JOHN THOMAS O’BRIEN; U.S. ARMY

-Ordained on September 17, 1932.
+SERVICE TIME: Ordained on September 17, 1932.
 Served as a chaplain in the Army during World War II and again from 1948 to 1952 in Berlin, Germany.
+Awarded the Purple Heart Medal for wounds to his leg.

 From The Catholic Transcript April 19, 1968